Rebuild Trust In 15 Steps

 - Allow yourself to become aware of your innermost feelings.
 Share these feelings with your spouse without fear.
 Comfort each other without concern for the roles you may have played in the past.

 - If your spouse's past actions caused you pain, it is crucial to share that pain with your spouse.
 When your mate speaks to you about the pain you created, strive to be empathetic.
 It would be best if you worked on feeling the pain you caused.

 - When you and your partner engage in communication, give each other your full attention, put all distractions aside, and listen with your heart.

 - Strive to speak without using words, language, tone, or body language that may trigger conflict or intimidate your spouse.
 Instead of starting a sentence with an accusatory: "You are..." use "I feel like this in situations such as...." and avoid absolutes such as "always," "must," "never," and "should."

 Work Together As A Team

 - Put all of your resources and effort into formally restoring your bond and commitment to each other.
-So many people are quick to give up and chose to divorce rather than take the necessary steps, engage in the difficult discussions, make an effort to flirt and look attractive to each other.
-Take part in the sweet things and other activities that you likely found to be natural when you were courting each other.
+So many people are quick to give up and chose to divorce rather than take the necessary steps, engage in challenging discussions, make an effort to flirt, and look attractive to each other.
+Take part in the sweet things and other activities that you likely found natural when courting each other.
 Go the extra mile for your life partner.

 - Recognize that rebuilding trust takes time.
 It will not happen overnight.
 It is impossible to predict the time it will take you and your spouse to complete this process.
 However, you will know when you get there.